KWR-Water/wadi/docs/source/getting_started/tutorial_step_04.rst

 Step 4: Harmonize the data
 --------------------------

-The :code:`harmonize` method can do a number of things (combining features, deleting features, converting units).
+The :code:`harmonizer` method can do a number of things (combining features, deleting features, converting units).
 Here it will be called to convert the data format from 'stacked' to 'wide' and to convert all chemical concentrations to mg/l by setting